Cessna 185 Skywagon

 Fixed landing gear; tail dragger.

 The plane is included for free in MSFS 2024, however the default tank setup does not match FSEconomy.
 To fix that, I created a variant with the “right” (and larger) feul tanks (see “Recommended Downloads” below).
 However, the plane does not have an autopilot, so I’m not sure you’d really want to attempt the stated range of ~800 nm.
-That said, it does still to trim out well.
+There is a GPS and the top CDI can be set to track it to fly you fly that GPS course.
+Online, the concensus is that it trims out well, but I stuggle to get it flying completely flat and find it has a tendency to want to fall off to the right, although the later ~~could be a controller issue~~ is me forgetting to flip the fuel switch (between the seats) to feed off both tanks, rather than just the left one.

 In MSFS2024, the default panel is very dark and so it make be worthwhile looking up another (lighter) livery.